petrassurna/DotNetSiteSearch/USiteSearch/README.md

 	![Search exclusion](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/search-exclude.jpg)

 	Typically you would exclude the navigation, footer and common margins.
-You will need to resave each page to reindex these pages.
+You will need to save each page again to reindex these pages.

 10. If you want to remove whole pages from the site search, add the property *blockFromSearch* to document types:

 	![Search exclusion](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/block-from-search.jpg)

-	This is already present in the sample project and when you check it on, pages will be removed from the search.
+	This is already present in the sample project and when you check it on, pages will be removed from the search if you save them after checking the option.